25 Beaches in the Philippines That Are Off the Beaten PathBy Gio D

 In the province of Negros Oriental is a gem of rural beach towns, Dumaguete.
 The trees are vibrant, the seafood is fresh, and Apo Island is just a rugger boat ride away.
 You don’t need to spend more than 3 days here but 1-2 days should be sufficient.

 Dumaguete as a whole is prized for their great variety of sea flora and fauna, perfect for snorkelers and divers.
 Apo Island, then, would be its utmost treasure.
 Its surrounding reefs are a known sanctuary to sea turtles and thriving reef life.
-If your idea of fantasy island includes dolphins and rainbows, give this beach a lucky shot.
+If your idea of Fantasy Island includes dolphins and rainbows, give this beach a lucky shot.

 Flanked by the Pacific Ocean to the east, the island of Jomalig is the golden gem of Quezon province.
 But don’t take our word for it, see for yourself!
 The sands are clear and beautiful so you can easily lie down after a long day of tanning at the beach.

 Clear aqua blue waters abound with colorful arrays of submarine cliffs, coral gardens, and tropical fish.
 There are several other smaller isles to explore as you please, each with its own wondrous treasures to behold.
-Whether you want to swim with fishes, turtles, or just by your lonesome, anything is possible in this beautiful island!
+Whether you want to swim with fishes, turtles, or just by yourself, anything is possible in this beautiful island!

 Caramoan, Camarines Sur

-Reality TV series Survivor is no stranger to the magnificent remote beaches of the Philippines and may even be a personal rival to your travel itinerary, with international franchises of the show favoring some select spots around the country, there’s a chance certain areas will be closed down when you visit.
+Reality TV series Survivor is no stranger to the magnificent remote beaches of the Philippines and may even be a personal rival to your travel itinerary.
+With international franchises of the show favoring some select spots around the country, there’s a chance certain areas will be closed down when you visit.

 But for most of the year, the scenic and untouched islands off the coast of Caramoan are all yours to savor.
 Along with pristine blue waters, lush vegetation, and hidden lagoons behind limestone cliffs, there’s also a well-kept National Park, caves, waterfalls, and a beautiful natural river to explore.